avafinger/nanopi-m3-ubuntu-base-minimal/README.md

 **14. We have now our Ubuntu Base Minimal Image on SD CARD**

-	Just make sure the SD CARD is unmounted e and remove it from the USB reader/writer
+	Just make sure the SD CARD is unmounted and remove it from the USB reader/writer

 You can boot the board with this new SD CARD, default to DHCP.
 You will be asked the user: root (without the password)